PickNikRobotics/moveit_pro_training_ws/doc/04_custom_behaviors.md

     return BT::NodeStatus::SUCCESS;
   }
   ```
-  - Then, go to the `config/tree_nodes_model.xml` and fill out the information to render the Behavior in the web app.
+  - Then, go to the `config/tree_nodes_model.xml` file and fill out the information to render the Behavior in the web app.
+  This includes descriptions of the Behavior and its ports, as well as default port values.
   ```xml
     <TreeNodesModel>
       <Action ID="TransformPose">